 It’s easy to put off a mammogram if you’re worried about what the screening might be like or what the results might show.
 But most women find that mammograms are more comfortable than they anticipated.
 Plus, mammograms are the best way to get peace of mind about your breast health.

-At HealthPartners and Park Nicollet, we’re making it easier for you to get preventive screenings with convenient options like walk-in appointments and the latest in mammogram technology, close to home.
+At HealthPartners and Park Nicollet, we’re making it easier for you to get preventive breast cancer screenings with convenient options like walk-in mammogram appointments and the latest in mammogram technology, close to home.

 Mammograms are also available via our Mammo a-go-go mobile mammography unit, which travels to many clinic locations throughout the Twin Cities.

-Get started by scheduling a mammogram.
+Get started by scheduling a mammogram appointment.
 Many next-day mammogram appointments are available.
-We also offer same-day mammograms at many HealthPartners and Park Nicollet mammography sites.
-Please choose between a screening mammogram and a diagnostic mammogram.
+We also offer same-day mammograms at many HealthPartners and Park Nicollet mammography test sites.
+Please choose between a breast cancer screening mammogram and a diagnostic mammogram.